WildMeOrg/old_wildme-docs/docs/how_to_edit.md

 ---
 id: how_to_edit
-title: How to edit this wiki
+title: How to edit Wild Me Docs
 ---

-DocHub pages are written using a technology called "Markdown".
+Docs pages are written using a technology called "Markdown".
 It's very easy to write Markdown, even if you have no experience with programming.
 Here is an [excellent guide](https://guides.github.com/features/mastering-markdown/) that should get you started.

-Editing DocHub requires a Github account.
+A Github account is required to edit pages.
 If you don't have an account yet, go ahead and [create one now](https://github.com/join).

 ## Editing pages